tomasstark/product-sales-report-for-woocommerce/readme.txt

 The Product Sales Report plugin generates reports on the quantity and gross sales of individual WooCommerce products sold over a specified date range.
 Reports can be downloaded in CSV (Comma-Separated Values) format for further analysis in your spreadsheet software, or for import into other software that supports CSV-formatted data files.

+Important note: When used with older versions of WooCommerce, the reported sales quantities may be incorrect for products that had line item refunds during the reporting period.
+Please keep your copy of WooCommerce up to date to help ensure compatibility and report accuracy.

 Features:

 * Use a date range preset, or specify custom start and end dates.